pathfinder-for-autonomous-navigation/Documentation/source/flight_software/index.rst

 =========================================

-This section of the documentation contains documentation on both the flight software and the PAN satellite's subsystems.
+This section of the documentation contains documentation on both the flight software and the PAN satellite's subsystem architectures.
 The two ideas go hand-in-hand, which is why their documentation is woven together.

 The code for flight software is available `here <https://github.com/pathfinder-for-autonomous-navigation/FlightSoftware/>`_.
+You should also check out `CommonSoftware <https://github.com/pathfinder-for-autonomous-navigation/CommonSoftware/>`_, which is where base-level utilities like serializers, state fields, and the debug console live, and `ADCSSoftware <https://github.com/pathfinder-for-autonomous-navigation/FlightSoftware/>`_, which is where the software for the
+ADCS Teensy lives (see :doc:`subsystems/adcs` for more details).

 I recommend reading :doc:`components` as an absolute first, then there are two paths you can take through this documentation: